HassanAliHassanAli/HassanAliHassanAli/README.md

 ### 👨‍💻 About Me

-**Senior Business Information Systems (BIS) Student | Data & Business Analysis**
+**Final Year Business Information Systems (BIS) Student | Data & Business Analysis**

-As a senior BIS student, I am dedicated to bridging the gap between business processes and technical solutions.
+As a Final Year BIS student, I am dedicated to bridging the gap between business processes and technical solutions.
 I specialize in transforming raw data into actionable insights that drive strategic decision-making.

 Through academic rigor and practical application, I have developed a strong proficiency in: